Henry Royce Institute

+Vision

-The Henry Royce Institute (often referred to as ‘Royce’) is the UK’s national institute for advanced materials research and innovation.
-Its vision is to identify challenges and to stimulate innovation in advanced materials research to support sustainable growth and development.
+Royce's vision is to identify challenges and stimulate innovation in advanced materials research to support sustainable growth and development.
 Royce aims to be a "single front door" to the UK’s materials research community.
 Its stated mission is to “support world-recognised excellence in UK materials research, accelerating commercial exploitation of innovations, and delivering positive economic and societal impact for the UK.”

 Operating from its Hub at the University of Manchester, Royce is a partnership of eleven leading UK institutions.
 Royce operates as a hub and spoke collaboration between the University of Manchester (the hub), and the spokes of the founding Partners National Nuclear Laboratory, UK Atomic Energy Authority, Imperial College London, University of Cambridge, University of Leeds, University of Liverpool, University of Oxford and the University of Sheffield.
 Royce also has two Associate Partners, Cranfield University and the University of Strathclyde.

 Aims

 Royce aims to fulfil its mission by: